Paul U Cameron

 The cellular immune system is the main component of adaptive immune responses that target virally infected cells and is preferentially destroyed in HIV disease.
-This section will highlight aspects of innate and adaptive immunity including T-cell development, antigen presentation and recognition, T-cell memory, lymph node architecture and chemokine biology relevant to HIV disease pathogenesis.
+This section will highlight aspects of adaptive and innate immunity including T-cell development, antigen presentation and recognition, T-cell memory, chemokine biology, lymph node architecture and B cell development, relevant to HIV disease pathogenesis.

 Antigen presentation and recognition